To safely and efficiently provide reliable electric power and outstanding service to our members.

 Powering Lives, Powering Change, Powering the Future — the Cooperative Way.

 United Power is a rural electric cooperative, providing electric service to homes and businesses throughout Colorado’s northern front range.
 The service territory extends from the mountains of Coal Creek and Golden Gate Canyon, along the I-25 corridor and Carbon Valley region, to the farmlands of Brighton, Hudson and Keenesburg.
-In early 2019, the cooperative reached more than 90,000 meters representing more than 250,000 customers.
+At the end of 2020, the cooperative served more than 97,000 meters representing nearly 300,000 members.

 Cooperative businesses, like United Power, are special because they are owned by the consumers they serve and because they are guided by a set of seven principles that reflect the best interests of those consumers.

 Cooperatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political, or religious discrimination.

 - Democratic Member Control